 I go cold, and for a very long second I can’t hear anything at all.
-This body isn’t entirely dead, and nobody is occupying it.
+That man’s body isn’t entirely dead.
 It remains in a sweet spot like no body that I have ever come across.
-When I possess someone, that feeling of getting licked all over, and how I get pushed out of the body eventually, happens because the body’s inhabitant resists the intruder.
+When I possess someone, that feeling of getting licked all over, and how I get pushed out of the body eventually, happen because the body’s inhabitant resists the intruder.
 But in the corpse lying in front of me there’s nobody home.
 An empty house with all the furniture in place.

 Something akin to hope shakes me.
-Can I truly return to that world for much longer than your average ouija session?
+Can I truly return to that world for much longer than the average ouija session?
 I should be able to, right?
-I feel that I’m missing many of the ramifications of what I’m steeling myself to try, but Alazne’s crying face flashes on my mind.
+I feel that I’m missing many of the ramifications of what I’m steeling myself to try, but Alazne’s crying face flashes in my mind.
 If I have a body, I can wipe your tears.
 That’s it.
 I’m coming, baby.